 What is the anonymous option?

 All information is treated as confidential.
-However some donors may wish to remain anonymous to the parish, which means only the amount of the gift, will be shared on your parish statement.
-We encourage donors to remain known to their parish so that you may thank them and avoid mistakenly approaching them in the future about supporting the church.
-Less than 13% of our donors choose to be anonymous.
+However, some givers may wish to remain anonymous to the parish and their church, which means only the amount of the gift will be shared on the parish statement.
+We encourage givers to remain known to their parish so that you may thank them and avoid mistakenly approaching them in the future about supporting the church.

 Can our donors choose the day the gift is collected?